git-sinaptika/deluged/README.md

 **0.2**
 - fixing typos in readme, some basic editing in dockerfile
   - starting to unify structure/style in deluged, deluge-web and deluge images

+**0.3**
+- downgraded libtorrent to 1.1.3 for stable, latest, and 1.3.15 tags
+- added dev and stable